mondaywe/moovesdk/python/src/wallets/evm/README.md

-## Nectere SDK EVM Wallet
+## MooveSDK EVM Wallet

-This wallet implementation provides EVM chain support for the Nectere SDK, enabling AI agents to interact with EVM-compatible blockchains.
+This wallet implementation provides EVM chain support for the MooveSDK, enabling AI agents to interact with EVM-compatible blockchains.